 I sat down on a bench on the platform.
 In the dung bucket next to me the garbage piled up, at the top like the cherry on the hot fudge sundae was a paper bag from McDonald’s.
 I was hungry, so I promised I’d get something when I got home.
 I got on the subway.
 Sat on one of the pairs of seats and stared at the floor.
 I put my travel bag on the seat next to me.
 I couldn’t detect any escaping odor.
 To be on the safe side I pulled the zipper tighter again and when my paranoia seemed satisfied, I could make myself comfortable in the chair.
 I had never seen a single policeman in the city train in the years that I had been here.
 They didn’t even have a ticket inspector.
 There were only passengers sitting in it and from the sight the seats sometimes gave away, some of them obviously descended from pigs.
 I only notice it, no criticism, because without the pollution there would be no more single neglected shoes standing around in on the side of the road and cheering up my mind as I pass by.

 “There are only so many emotions, and people tend to react to things in a certain way.
 Because if we were always random, there would be no such thing as a personality.
 Doesn’t that mean every human being is in essence predictable?”

 “What did you just say?”

-“What?”, I asked him and blinked once.
-From Ätz I got only one “Uhh?”.
+“What?”
+I asked him and blinked once.
+From Ätz I got only one “Uhm?”.
 Something moved inside me.
 I felt my shoulder blades.
 I felt a pinch in my crotch.
 But all of this was overshadowed by a feeding frenzy.
-Greedy and already in position to leave all necessary travel distances behind me, I asked Ätz, “Are there any chips left?”;
+Greedy and already in a position to leave all necessary travel distances behind me, I asked Ätz, “Are there any chips left?”

 “I hid some in the kitchen behind the bowls”